 While birth control has come a long way from the days of Margaret Sanger, we have yet to find a way to completely guarantee pregnancy-free sex.
-Here’s a ranking of methods of birth control based on how effectively they prevent pregnancy.
+That said, all contraceptive options are not equal!
+Here’s a ranking of birth control methods, from least to most effective at preventing pregnancy.

 6. Condoms: Coming in last place is the good old condom—a tried and true birth control method that is, well, less tried-and-true than you might hope.
 Even when a male condom is used correctly, it’s only 85% effective at preventing pregnancy.
 (Female condoms are only 79% effective.)
 Though condoms can’t guarantee you a pregnancy-free sex life, condoms are the only birth control method on this list that prevent against STIs.
 If you want to make sure you stay pregnancy and STI-free, try using a condom with another birth control method.